Tomales Point Area Plan

 Questions

-Does the proposed Tomales Point Area Plan address beef and dairy ranching at Point Reyes National Seashore?
+Does the Tomales Point Area Plan address beef and dairy ranching at Point Reyes National Seashore?

 No. The recent General Management Plan Amendment (GMPA) addresses beef and dairy ranching in Point Reyes National Seashore and the north district of Golden Gate National Recreation Area, and the management of free ranging tule elk in those areas.
-The GMPA is currently in litigation.
-The Center for Biological Diversity, Western Watersheds Project, Resource Renewal Institute, the National Park Service, and the rancher intervenor groups are continuing with the confidential mediation process initiated in the summer of 2022.
-The parties will update the court as to the status of the mediation on or before October 20, 2023.
+The GMP Amendment is currently in litigation.
+The Center for Biological Diversity, Western Watersheds Project, Resource Renewal Institute, the National Park Service, and the rancher intervenor groups are continuing with a confidential mediation process initiated in the summer of 2022.

 Does the Tomales Point Area Plan address the free ranging tule elk in the Limantour and Drakes Beach areas of Point Reyes National Seashore?

-No. The Tomales Point Area Plan will address the management of tule elk in the fenced herd at Tomales Point.
-Tule elk in the active ranching areas of the park will be managed by the General Management Plan Amendment (currently in litigation and mediation discussions, see above).
-Tule elk in the Limantour area of the park will continue to be managed by the 1998 Tule Elk Management Plan.
+No. The Tomales Point Area Plan addresses the management of tule elk at Tomales Point.
+Tule elk in the active ranching areas of the park will be managed by the GMPA, which is currently in litigation and mediation discussions, see above.
+Any tule elk that leave Tomales Point in the preferred alternative will be managed consistent with the Limantour herd as described in the GMP Amendment Record of Decision.

-What does the National Park Service (NPS) do with public comments on the proposed Tomales Point Area Plan?
+What did the National Park Service (NPS) do with public comments on the Tomales Point Area Plan?

-All public comments are read, considered, and used to inform the planning process.
+All public comments are read, considered, and used to inform the planning process and selected alternative.
 Comments are sorted into categories of concern statements.
 Comments that repeat the same basic message are grouped collectively.
-The concern statements help guide the alternatives, issues, impact topics, and references that are considered in the Tomales Point Area Plan.
+The concern statements help guide the alternatives, issues, impact topics, and references considered in the Tomales Point Area Plan.
 Although public comment informs the planning process, commenting is not a form of voting on or choosing an alternative.
-The National Park Service will make a final decision based on the alternative with the best combination of strategies to protect both natural and cultural resources, achieves desired conditions for the planning area, is consistent with National Park Service management policies, and furthers park purposes as expressed in the enabling legislation and legislative history for Point Reyes National Seashore.

 If you have additional questions regarding the Tomales Point Area Plan, please call Outreach Coordinator Melanie Gunn at 415-464-5131.